TimeTap23/kolekt/docs/deployment/PRODUCTION_DEPLOYMENT.md

-# ThreadStorm Production Deployment Guide
+# Kolekt Production Deployment Guide

-This guide covers the complete production deployment of ThreadStorm using multiple deployment strategies.
+This guide covers the complete production deployment of Kolekt using multiple deployment strategies.

 ## 🚀 Quick Start